BlueBrain/morphoclass/docs/source/sections/example_gnn.rst

-Note that both the training and validation sets need to be labeled, which is why the CSV files have to contain two columns -- one with the file paths, and one with the labels, see the :ref:`data` section for more details.
+Note that both the training and validation sets need to be labeled, which is why the CSV files have to contain two columns -- one with the file paths, and one with the labels, see the :doc:`data` section for more details.

 Next we need to decide how to pre-process the data, and which data features to use for training and evaluation.
 In this example we would like to carry out the following